steezyza/tello-drone/README.md

 # tello-drone

-app.js are commands that control the flight and movement of a drone, written in JavaScript
+app.js are commands that control the flight and movement of a drone, written in JavaScript language